ShizheL/Puzzle-Grid-Game-Shizhe-Liu/README.md

 If you do somehow win (unlikely but not impossible), the game starts again, but the grid size increases (4x4, 5x5, 6x6 ...).
 If not, you get to try again.

-I will try to make a two player version in the future.
+I will probably try to make a two player version in the future.

 Have fun!